Things To Do in Bangkok

 The New Palace Bangkok.
 Thins To Do in Bangkok

 King Rama V loved to travel.
-His New Palace is modeled on Versailles in France.
+His New Palace is modelled on Versailles in France.
 I haven’t been inside as yet.
 Try to take a look at night, it’s so pretty.

 Learn to Haggle in Thailand